Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-\paragraph{Finite Truncation of the Cavity Dimension in the Rabi-Dicke DQS} Similar to the A2A-Ising DQS, the Dicke DQS also consists of a mapping from $N$ spin-1/2 systems to a single total spin $j = N/2$.
-Below, we argue that, as a result of the single-qubit gates in the Dicke Trotterisation, the effective total spin component $j$ of the model is the main driver of quantum chaotic dynamics.
-However, there are additional complications in the eigenvector statistics analyses of the Dicke TSU that arise from numerically truncating the infinite-dimensional cavity at a finite value $\dim_{c}$.
-It is non-trivial and is not in the scope of this paper to provide a rigorous, theoretical explanation of the effects of cavity Hilbert-space truncation on eigenvector statistics, but, in appendix~\ref{App:DickeEigTruncation}, we study it in some detail numerically.
-Complementing the eigenvector statistics with another strong signature of quantum chaos from RMT, the level-spacing statistics~\cite{BerryMV1977LCRS, BohigasO1984QCS, LucaD2016ETH, HaakeF2018QSC}, we observe that the beyond-threshold Dicke TSUs show agreement with RMT distributions only for $\dim_{c} \sim \dim_{j}$, both for eigenvector and level-spacing statistics.
-Any agreement is lost simultaneously in both of these statistics when $\dim_{c} \gg \dim_{j}$.
-Combined with the dynamical observations that maximum photon build-up is linear in $\dim_{j}$, and the PR is quadratic in $\dim_{j}$ (and the fact that the reduced entropy of the spin $j$ subsystem is nearly maximised), these results indicate that quantum chaotic dynamics and Trotterisation breakdown in the Dicke model are primarily driven from effects arising within the Hilbert space of the spin component.
+While all three models involve explicitly finite spin-chain systems, the Dicke model also includes the formally infinite-dimensional cavity degree of freedom.
+This introduces additional complications when analysing the eigenvector statistics of the Dicke TSU arising from the numerical need to truncate the infinite-dimensional cavity at finite dimension $\dim_{\rm c}$.
+It is non-trivial and is not in the scope of this paper to provide a rigorous, theoretical explanation of the effects of cavity Hilbert-space truncation on eigenvector statistics, but here we study it in some detail numerically (see Appendix~\ref{App:DickeEigTruncation} for the full discussion).
+At a high level, we find results consistent with an argument that, due to the single-qubit gates in the Dicke Trotterisation, the Dicke model's effective total spin component $j$ is the main driver of quantum chaotic dynamics.
+Specifically, we observe that the beyond-threshold Dicke TSUs show agreement with RMT distributions only for $\dim_{\rm c} \sim \dim_j$, for both eigenvector statistics, as well as another strong signature of quantum chaos from RMT, the level-spacing statistics~\cite{BerryMV1977LCRS, BohigasO1984QCS, LucaD2016ETH, HaakeF2018QSC}.
+Any agreement is lost in both of these statistics when $\dim_{\rm c} \gg \dim_j$.
+These results are consistent with our observations from dynamics that the maximum photon-number build-up is linear in $\dim_j$, and that PR is quadratic in $\dim_j$, along with the fact that the reduced entropy of the spin $j$ subsystem is nearly maximised post-threshold, a sign of near-maximal spin-photon entanglement.
+Thus, we consider for now that quantum chaotic dynamics and the breakdown of Trotterisation in the Dicke model are primarily driven and limited by effects arising within the Hilbert space of the spin component.
+Based on this, we truncate $\dim_{\rm c}$ at ${\dim_j}+1$ when analysing statistical RMT properties of the Dicke TSU.
+In doing so, we are effectively analysing the statistics of the Dicke model in a restricted subspace that is within reach of the model system's interactions, in a similar way to what is established practice (if more rigorously defined) for systems with physical symmetries such as parity.
+(Note: For $j=1/2$, we instead use $\dim_{\rm c}=\dim_j+4=6$, large enough to allow reliable $\XsqRMT$ analysis, but still within the range where larger spins show good RMT agreement.)